-In 2015, in order to achieve the greatest impact and broadest reach through humanities-based community development, we partnered with the Orton Family Foundation to bring its Community Heart & Soul method to Pennsylvania communities.
-Community Heart & Soul is a proven process that empowers people to shape the future of their communities by creating a shared sense of belonging that improves local decision-making and ultimately strengthens social, cultural and economic vibrancy.
+In 2015, we partnered with the Orton Family Foundation to bring the Community Heart & Soul® model to Pennsylvania communities -- a proven process that empowers people to shape the future of their communities by creating a shared sense of belonging that improves local decision-making and ultimately strengthens social, cultural and economic vibrancy.